-As determined by the Board at the time, and confirmed in February 2020 in the annual assessment of the Board leadership structure, the Board believes that this leadership structure best serves the current needs of the Board, IDEXX, our shareholders and other stakeholders and effectively allocates responsibility and oversight between management and the Board based on the specific characteristics, facts and circumstances relevant to IDEXX at this time.
+In February 2021, the Nominating and Governance Committee conducted this annual assessment and determined that the separation of the roles of Board Chair and CEO continues to best serve the current needs of the Board, IDEXX, our shareholders and other stakeholders and effectively allocates responsibility and oversight between management and the Board based on the specific characteristics, facts and circumstances relevant to IDEXX at this time.

-Going forward, the Board will continue to evaluate its leadership structure in order to ensure it aligns with and appropriately supports the evolving needs and circumstances of the Board, IDEXX and our shareholders and other stakeholders from time to time.
+The Board will continue to evaluate its leadership structure in order to ensure it aligns with and appropriately supports the evolving needs and circumstances of the Board, IDEXX and our shareholders and other stakeholders from time to time.